 Worker’s Compensation is a State of Wisconsin statutory benefit program that provides medical treatment, wage replacement and other benefits to employees who sustain work-related injury or illness.

-At the Department of Military Affairs, Worker’s Compensation claims are coordinated through the Risk and Health Manager.
+At the Department of Military Affairs, Worker’s Compensation claims are coordinated through the Worker’s Compensation Coordinator/Medical Coordinator within State Human Resources.
 Claims examination, administration and the payment of benefits performed by the Bureau of State Risk Management.

 Major Benefits Provided by Worker’s Compensation Include: